mapbox/assembly/MIGRATION_GUIDES.md

 `flex-child` has been removed and `flex-child--{x}` modifiers are no longer modifiers:

 - `flex-child` no longer exists.
-In almost all cases it did nothing in any browser except IE11, so you can safely to remove all instances of this class.
+In almost all cases, it only impacted rendering in IE11, so you may safely to remove all instances of this class.
 - `flex-child--grow` → `flex-child-grow`
 - `flex-child--no-shrink` → `flex-child-no-shrink`